sjmikler/codingame-pro-mode/README.md

 ---

-If you edit your code locally, instead of using the online code editor, you might notice that the code editor is useless and takes away your precious screen space.
-This extension introduces **Pro Layout** that hides code editor and adds a larger Console output view.
+Do you prefer coding in your own local editor?
+This extension optimizes the CodinGame UI for you.
+It introduces **Pro Layou**t, which hides the online editor to reclaim screen space and provides an expanded console for a better view of your test results.

-This extension comes with built-in synchronization functionality:
+It also features seamless two-way synchronization:

-- **Sync Local**: Edit the code locally and the changes will be reflected online.
+- **Sync Local**: Automatically reflects changes from your local file in the online editor.
-- **Sync Online**: Edit the code online and the changes will be reflected locally.
+- **Sync Online**: Instantly saves code from the online editor back to your local file.

 ---